act-rules/act-rules.github.io/_rules/SC2-4-2-page-has-title.md

 #### Failed example 5

-`title` only consist of seperator characters.
+`title` only consist of whitespace.

 ```html
 <html>